2025 Admissions guide

 • Tertiary Pathway: after completing at least one year of relevant university study in a natural science-based course, with academic performance assessed from tertiary GPA.

 • Waardong Pathway: for Aboriginal and Torres Strait Islander applicants who do not achieve entry by the above pathways, based on holistic review and performance in residential testing and selection procedures.
+Please email Waardong@murdoch.edu.au to be in direct contact with a department specifically there to assist you, and be a part of the First Choice for First Nations.

 How to apply